erciomunoz/erciomunoz.github.io/_pages/Resume.md

 * Inter-American Development Bank
   * Consultant at the Labor Markets Division, Mar 2016-Aug 2016
 * The World Bank
-  * Consultant at the Development Research Group, Mar 2016-Aug 2016
+  * Consultant at the Development Research Group (Human Development), Mar 2016-Aug 2016
 * Central Bank of Chile
   * Economic and financial analyst at the Research Division, Feb 2010-Aug 2014